ashashev/go-generics-example/README.md

 }
 ```

-And we need functions which let us to manipulate a value inside `Result`.
+The following offers functions that let to manipulate a value inside `Result`:
-Here they are:
 ```golang
 func Map[A, B any](op func(A) B, r Result[A]) Result[B]